 - Individuals in the group abide by the ASU Library Code of Conduct and Computer Use Policies.

 - If students in the group are to use library resources while on tour, teachers have determined, in advance, topic availability and appropriateness and that the students have the prerequisite skills.
-(Class Assignments and Research Projects in the ASU Library).
+(See "Class assignments and research projects in the ASU Library section below).

 Exception: Adult sponsors who wish to only show larger groups of children what a research library looks like are invited to enter the lobby area of Hayden Library (only), in groups up to 25, as long as the group is under adult supervision and remains in the direct vicinity of the ASU Seal (in the floor) near the entrance.
 Such groups are asked to respect the needs of ASU community by: minimizing interference; not blocking traffic; and keeping such visits short.
 Advanced scheduling of such a visit is not required.